jimmybgammyknee/RaScALL/README.md

-# `km` analysis with SAHMRI ALL targets
+# `RaScALL` - Rapid (Ra) Screening (Sc) of RNA-seq data for genomic alterations in Acute Lymphoblastic Leukaemia (ALL)

 ## Overview

-Jimmy Breen : jimmy.breen@sahrmi.com
+Jimmy Breen : Jimmy.Breen@telethonkids.org.com
 Jacqueline Rehn : jacqueline.rehn@sahmri.com

 This approach to detection of clinically relevant variants in ALL utilises jellyfish (https://github.com/gmarcais/Jellyfish) and a k-mer variant detection software 'km' (https://github.com/iric-soft/km).
 Additionally, RaScALL provides targets designed for detection of ALL specific gene fusions and variants.
-Within this repository there are targets developed for detection of 21 recurrently observed in-frame gene fusions as well as 15 pathogenic SNVs, with additional targets for detection of intragenic deletions of _IKZF1_ and _ERG_.
+Within this repository there are targets developed for detection of recurrently observed in-frame gene fusions as well as pathogenic SNVs, with additional targets for detection of intragenic deletions of _IKZF1_ and _ERG_.
 Targets have also been developed for detection of _IGH-EPOR_ and _IGH-CRLF2_ as well as detection of _DUX4_ expression indicative of a _DUX4_-rearrangement.

-Together these tools can quickly detect the presence of many ALL specific variants from raw RNA-seq fastq data.
+Together these tools can rapidly detect the presence of many ALL specific genomic alterations from raw RNA-seq data (fastq).
 The instructions below will enable installation of both km & jellyfish as well as provide a simple script to perform variant detection from fastq files.
-Incorporation of samtools into the environment enables the user to generate their own custom target sequences for variant detection.
+Incorporation of R and samtools into the environment enables the user to generate their own custom target sequences for variant detection.

 ## Create conda environment